 Porcelain Enamel, Dupont Corian® Solid Surface and Corian® Quartz Surface (formerly called Zodiaq®), Formica, Silestone – Star-K policy does not allow kashering of plastic or materials with plastic components.

 - Year-Round Use: As long as the countertop is clean, it may be used for cold pots and food.
 Hot food should not be placed on it.
 If inadvertently hot food was put on the counter, the food will not become treif.

 - Pesach Use: Clean and cover for cold food.
 Use cardboard or thick pad for hot food and utensils.

-- Corian Solid Surfaces® : Can be sanded down to take off a layer (the thickness of a piece of paper) and this would kasher the counter.
+- Corian Solid Surfaces® : Certain types can be sanded down to take off a layer (the thickness of a piece of paper) and this would kasher the counter.
 This is because the non-kosher hot food penetrates only a thin layer of the counter.
 We suggest hiring a kitchen contractor to do the sanding.